• Skip to primary navigation

 I think everyone loves a good Italian meal, and this is one of the quickest and easiest recipes I know.
 It only takes 15 minutes to prep and get it simmering on the stove.
 The rest of the time it just simmers away gently until you are ready to use it.

-• Onions – chopped into 1cm dice.
+• Onions - chopped very finely.

 • Celery - finely chopped

-• Garlic – finely chopped
+• Garlic - finely minced

 • Olive Oil - for sauteing the onions and mince

-A pan of chilli bolognese sauce.
+A pan of bolognese sauce ready for serving.

 Check that it does not boil dry